fbpx

 Learning with SPARK

-Learning with SPARK is an innovative action learning partnership between the Institute of Development Studies, the Accountability Research Center and the International Budget Partnership (IBP).
-It aims to generate knowledge from a significant new programme run by the IBP – called SPARK...
+Learning with SPARK was an innovative action learning partnership between the Institute of Development Studies, the Accountability Research Center and the International Budget Partnership (IBP).
+It aimed to generate knowledge from a significant programme run by the IBP – called SPARK...

 Programme